WouterSioen/building-maintainable-software/README.md

 ---

-> You need to write code that minimizes the time it would take someone els to understand it.
+> You need to write code that minimizes the time it would take someone else to understand it.
-> Event if that someone is you.
+> Even if that someone is you.
 >
 > -- Dustin Boswell and Trevor Foucher